The main legal basis is provided by:

 The following are exempt from appearing as witnesses:

 The court summons witnesses and determines the order in which they are to be heard.
 Before being heard, the witness is identified and required to take an oath.
 Each witness must be heard separately.
 The witness first answers questions asked by the president of the court and then, with the permission of the president, questions asked by the party who proposed him or her and by the opposing party.
-A witness who cannot appear before the court may be heard in the place where he or she is to be found .
+A witness who cannot appear before the court may be heard in the place where he or she is located.

 There are no legal provisions governing audio or video recordings of testimony, but such recordings are admissible.
-They may subsequently be transcribed at the request of an interested party made in accordance with law.
+They may subsequently be transcribed at the request of an interested party in accordance with the law.